nealcrook/nascom/sdcard/nascom_sdcard/README.md

 * The power tracks marked "GND" and "5V" are randomly wrong.
 Buzz each one out to see what it connects to before using it!

+## First Boot

+You need an EPROM on the NASCOM.
+The code is in nascom/sdcard/host_programs/polydos_util_rom.asm and suitable base addresses are 0xd000 and 0xd800 -- there are pre-built binaries at each of those start addresses and you can use nascom/converters/nascon to convert the binary to other formats (eg, .hex .nas) to suit your programmer.

+Next, you need an FAT-formatted SDcard.
+The code expects to find disk images named DSK0.BIN, DSK1.BIN, DSK2.BIN, DSK3.BIN, which will be drives 0-3 respectively.
+At least one of them must be bootable.
+I recommend that you copy all of the images from nascom/PolyDos/lib onto your SDcard, then make a copy of PD000.BIN as DSK0.BIN and copy three other images for the other disks.
+From PolyDos, use the SDDIR and SETDRV utilities to inspect the SDcard and mount different disk images.

+All the files should be copied to the root directory of the SDcard.

+### EPROM programming service

+If you want an EPROM erased and programmed with this code, I will be happy to do this on a cost-of-postage basis.
+Contact me to make arrangements.